-Top-Rated C Prospect James Wiseman Commits to Memphis over Kentucky, FSU, More
+No. 1-Rated C Prospect James Wiseman Commits to Memphis over Kentucky, FSU, More

 His decision came after official visits to Kentucky, Florida State, Kansas and Vanderbilt, in addition to Memphis, according to Daniels.

-Wiseman is the No. 1 center and top player in the 2019 recruiting class, per 247Sports' composite rankings.
+Wiseman is the No. 1 center and the second-ranked player in the 2019 recruiting class, per 247Sports' composite rankings.
+He was the top recruit in his class until 5-star guard Anthony Edwards reclassified Tuesday.
+With that, Edwards took over the top spot in the class of 2019, bumping Wiseman down one notch.

-The Memphis, Tennessee, native admitted in an interview with Rivals.com's Eric Bossi he remains a work in progress:
+The Memphis native admitted in an interview with Rivals.com's Eric Bossi that he remains a work in progress:

 "[Lack of strength] is my only weakness, I think.
 I still have a lot to work on with my offensive skills but that was my major weakness, improving my upper-body strength.
 I'm really working on being more patient with the ball and not rushing things.
 Just being patient before I make a move.
 My jump shot has improved, I've been working on it a lot."